-Even when it’s not a customer care issue, using a conversational, casual human voice when engaging with loyal fans of your brand is a guaranteed way to make your company stand out on social media, if not at least improve the reputation you might have online.
-This next Twitter exchange between Target and a customer best demonstrates this point with a mutual back-and-forth of good will.
+Even when it’s not a customer care issue, using a conversational, casual human voice when engaging with loyal fans of your brand is a guaranteed way to make your company stand out on social media, if not at least improving the reputation you might have online.
+This next Twitter exchange between Target and a customer best demonstrates this point with a mutual back-and-forth of goodwill.

 Screenshot Image Source: developer.twitter.com

-It’s not everyday that the brands we love share that love back with us, but when it happens it can be transformative to those that’re on the receiving end, even with those not named Kristen Ketchell, who can vicariously experience this warm exchange through shares and retweets.
+It’s not every day that the brands we love, share that love back with us, yet when it happens, it can be transformative to those who are on the receiving end, even with those not named Kristen Ketchell, who can vicariously experience this warm exchange through shares and retweets.

 3. Campbell’s Chicken Soup Bites Back At Bigot

-Not every use of social listening to engage with consumers has to be all warm and fuzzy, sometimes it can be in defense of those under attack on social media.
-Back in 2015, Cambell’s (the soup company) aired a heavily-publicized advertisement on television depicting two dads lovingly feeding their child some Campbell’s brand Chicken Noodle Soup.
-The backlash was big, but the love and praise was bigger, and Campbell’s stood by their ad with a humorous, but well-meaning series of Facebook responses to people claiming they’d boycott Campbell’s.
+Not every use of social listening to engage with consumers has to be all warm and fuzzy.
+Sometimes, it can be in defense of those under attack on social media.
+Back in 2015, Cambell’s (the soup company) aired a heavily-publicized advertisement on television depicting two dads lovingly feeding their child some Campbell’s Chicken Noodle Soup.
+The backlash was big, but the love and praise were bigger, and Campbell’s stood by their ad with a humorous but well-meaning series of Facebook responses to people claiming they’d boycott Campbell’s.

 Screenshot Image Source: huffpost.com